International Model Railway Day: origins and events

 Free events in December for model railway enthusiasts

 The events for model railway enthusiasts include exhibitions, fairs and museums.
-In Florence, for example, HZERO on the occasion of the International Day of Model Railways, opens the doors of its museum with a free entry.
-On December 2nd, therefore, it will be possible to visit for free the large model of 280 square meters and the museum space, to admire the work of one of the greatest enthusiasts of trains and railway systems, the result of over forty years of work.
+In Florence, for example, HZERO on the occasion of the International Day of Model Railways by opening the doors of its museum project with a extraordinary open day.
+On Dec.
+2, therefore, it will be possible to visit the large 280-square-meter model and museum space at a reduced price, to admire the work of one of the greatest enthusiasts of trains and railway systems, the result of more than 40 years of work.

-The free Museums in Florence are mainly churches, Basilicas and gardens, but not only that.
+Museums covered by convents in Florence are mainly churches, Basilicas and gardens, but not only that.
 The city is a real open-air museum that offers art and culture in every corner.
 There are many options.
 So: what can you visit for free in Florence?
 The Cathedral of Santa Maria in Fiore, for example, can be accessed to admire the majestic vault, the facades with their many secrets and the decorated portals.

 Among the most important pictorial cycles of Florentine art of the sixteenth century, the one inside the Chiostro dello Scalzo has free entry.
 A small hidden jewel, originally the entrance to the church of the Compagnia dei Disciplinati di San Giovanni Battista, frescoed by Andrea del Sarto.